 - Being of African-American, Hispanic, or Native American descent

 - High cholesterol

 Treating Diabetic Retinopathy

 Whether you have type 1, type 2, or even just gestational diabetes, you are at risk for developing diabetic retinopathy.
 The longer you have had the disease, the greater the risk.
 It is therefore essential to keep your blood sugar levels under control to prevent vision loss.

 Treating diabetic retinopathy can include vitrectomy, replacing the inner gel-like substance that supports the eye structure, and laser surgery.

 It is important to have regular eye exams to monitor your eye health.
-For more information or to schedule your eye exam, contact Disera Optical at tel:844-944-0046 today.
+For more information or to schedule your eye test, contact Disera Optical at 844-944-0046 today.